markmoxon/elite-over-econet-acorn-archimedes/5-compiled-game-discs/README.md

 This folder contains the final disc files for Elite over Econet on the Acorn Archimedes, as produced by the build process.

-It also contains Scoreboard,fff, which is a BBC BASIC-compatible file that will build Elite over Econet on an Archimedes.
+It also contains EliteNetSc,fff, which is a BBC BASIC-compatible file that will build the Elite over Econet module on an Archimedes.

 ---